GerHobbelt/requirejs-handlebars/README.md

 - Uses an external HandlebarsJS engine (distributed by the Handlebars team).
 - Uses the official ``text`` loader plugin maintained by the RequireJS team.
-- You don't have to specify the template file extension (``.html is assumed``, but this is configurable).
+- You don't have to specify the template file extension (``.hbs is assumed``, but this is configurable).

 Notes:

 - The ``text`` and ``hbar`` plugins can be removed at build-time using ``r.js`` (with the ``stubModules`` setting).
-- The extension ``.html`` is assmumed, and this makes loading templates similar to loading JavaScript files with RequireJS (all extensions are assumned).
+- The extension ``.hbs`` is assumed, and this makes loading templates similar to loading JavaScript files with RequireJS (all extensions are assumed).

 ## Changelog